All Episodes

 They keep the video of Obama speaking, cut over to F. Chuck Todd talking to Andrea Mitchell about, I don't even remember what.

-But it's it's same old, same old.
+But it's same old, same old.

-Here's here's the Washington Post.
+There's no here's the Washington Post.

-Obama who arrived in a special black armored hearse, didn't announce any new ideas, but he repeated calls for pairing measures to tame the deficit with efforts to boost the economy.
+Obama, who arrived in a special black armored hearse, didn't announce any new ideas, but he repeated calls for pairing measures to tame the deficit with efforts to boost the economy.

-You know, I talk about his experience.
+You know, talk about his experience.

-He's never had a good record, not as a state senator, not as a U.S. Senator, not as president.
+He's never had a good record, not as a state senator, not as a U.S. senator, not as president.

 I got one of these email things.